rkiuchi/TRACS/README.md

 # TRACS

 ### Note
 Add the avalanche feature in the TRACS found at https://github.com/CERN-SSD/TRACS .
-The purpose is to simulate so-called LGAD, which has "gain layer" beneath the charge collection electrodes.
+The purpose of this development is to simulate so-called LGAD, which has "gain layer" beneath the charge collection electrodes.

 ### 1. Install
 user@mylocal:---$ ssh -X cepcvtx.ihep.ac.cn